 Prescription drug abuse is more common than you think.
 In fact, prescription drug abuse is the fastest-growing drug problem in the United States.
-In New Hampshire 20% of teens have abused prescription drugs.
+In New Hampshire 17% of teens have abused prescription drugs.
 And over the last ten years prescription drug abuse in New Hampshire has risen 200%.
-According to the NH Chief Medical Examiner’s Office, in 2009 more NH citizens died from drug overdoses (164) than car accidents (110).
+According to the NH Chief Medical Examiner’s Office, in 2011 twice as many NH citizens died from drug overdoses (200) than from car accidents (90).

 - Most of the prescription drugs abused by teens come from family medicine cabinets and from friends.

-- 6 out of 10 teens who have abused prescription painkillers did so before age 15.
+- 1 out of 4 teens have used prescription drugs without a prescription before age 15.

-- 4 out of 10 teens believe that getting high on prescription medications is not dangerous because they are doctor prescribed.
+- 4 out of 10 teens believe that using prescription medications without a doctor's prescription is not dangerous.

 - Keep your prescription drugs in a locked or secure place, monitor your medicine cabinet and keep track of how many pills are in each of your prescription bottles.